thedub2001/tools/README.md

   2. Connect as client with an ESP8266 with Arduino core

 ### EspSSLWebSocket
-This module module allows you to :
+This module allows you to :
   1. Create a node.js SSL WebSocket server
   2. Connect as client with an ESP8266 with Arduino core

+### EspNow
+This module allows you to connect two or more ESPs into a mesh using Wifi with a special Espressif protocol.
+This protocol avoid the use of SSID and PWD and has a quicker pairing time (ideal for battery powered ESP modules).